Skip to main content

 Local Resources

-Consular services for US citizens in New Zealand
+Consular services for US citizens in Auckland and the upper North Island

 Frequently Asked Questions: US Taxes in New Zealand